ctm/Bataan-Memorial-Death-March/README.md

 mile six.
 I could barely walk the last several miles.

 Somewhere around 2014, I started training in November.
 Then, in 2017, I started doing weekly pack runs in late August.
-In my non-training months I've tried to do _something_ with my pack at least once a month between BMDM and when I start my seriou training.
-Often that is a search and rescue mission or two, but if we get a dry spell and no missions for a month I might go out and do a big hike with a fifty pound pack.
+From 2014 until last yer, In my non-training months I tried to do _something_ with my pack at least once a month between BMDM and whenever I started my weekly pack runs.
+Often that was a search and rescue mission or two, but when we got dry spells and no missions for a month I did something like a big hike with a fifty pound pack.

+Since 2014, I've been ramping up my training starting in November.
-During training, starting in November, I run with my pack on Wednesdays and on Saturdays.
+Until this year, I'd run with my pack on Wednesdays and on Saturdays.
+This year I'm doing that but also running with my pack on Mondays.
 My Wednesday runs are done as quickly as I can and start from and end at my house.
 Typically I increase the distance by a half mile each week.
 My Saturday runs alternate between a level run at race pace and a run five miles up and five miles down La Luz Trail (i.e., the local mountain).
 My level run distance typically increases by three miles.
 My mountain run stays the same distance, but I try to do it faster each time.
+My Monday run is always 13.1 miles, but incorporates 12 75 second all-out intervals in the middle.

 In addition to my pack runs, I also run without my pack the remaining days of the week except Sunday, when I ride my bike.